Native animals for scientific or biological products

 What permit do I need?

 - You need a permit to keep or sell native animals from which biological products are extracted, such as snake venom.
-To apply for this permit, download the Class 6 form.
+To apply for this permit, complete the online form.
 Permit holders must comply with the conditions of the Class 6 permit, and certain requirements of the regulations.

 - You need to seek approval to keep a native animal for scientific or biological products at a new or alternative location to the premises for which you already hold a permit.
 Apply to add additional premises to your permit